-(2007) tells the stories of Timothy Laughlin and Hawkins Fuller, two closeted gay men in 1950s Washington D.C.
+A 2007 novel by Thomas Mallon, Fellow Travelers tells the stories of Timothy Laughlin and Hawkins Fuller, two closeted gay men in 1950s Washington D.C.
 They work together at the State Department, engaged in an on-again-off-again romance while living through the trials of the McCarthy era.
-Tim is the heart of the book, beginning as a recent Catholic-college graduate completely out-of-touch with his sexuality.
+Tim is the heart of the book, beginning as a recent Catholic college graduate completely out-of-touch with his sexuality.
 Hawkins Fuller provides his awakening, but at the cost of his happiness for quite some time.

 The book provides examples of:

-- Straight Gay - Fuller, to a lesser extent Tim
+- Straight Gay: Fuller, and to a lesser extent Tim.